Recommender system: History

 and research groups led by Pattie Maes at MIT, Will Hill at Bellcore, and Paul Resnick, also at MIT, whose work with GroupLens was awarded the 2010 ACM Software Systems Award.

 Montaner provided the first overview of recommender systems from an intelligent agent perspective.
-Adomavicius provided a new, alternate overview of recommender systems.
+Gediminas Adomavicius provided a new, alternate overview of recommender systems.
 Herlocker provides an additional overview of evaluation techniques for recommender systems, and Beel et al. discussed the problems of offline evaluations.
 Beel et al. have also provided literature surveys on available research paper recommender systems and existing challenges.